Position Information in Transformers: An Overview: Current s

 with $\matrix{W}^{(r_1)}\in\mathbb{R}^{d_r \times d}, \matrix{W}^{(r_2)}\in\mathbb{R}^{1\times d_r}$ additional model parameters.
 While there is a special symbol for the empty path from one node to itself, this method implicitly assumes that there is always at least one path between any two nodes.
 While it is easily possible to extend this work to disconnected graphs by introducing another special symbol, the effect on performance is unclear.

 \newcite{cai-lam-2020-graph} also define relative position in a graph based on shortest paths.
 They differ from the former approach in omitting the edge direction symbols and using a bidirectional GRU \citep{cho2014learning}, to aggregate the label information on the paths (cf.\ the RNN-Transformer described by \newcite{neishi2019relation}).
 After linearly transforming the GRU output, it is split into a forward and a backward part: $[\vector{r}_{t\to s}; \vector{r}_{s\to t}] = \matrix{W}^{(r)} \mathit{GRU}(\dots)$.
-These vectors are injected into the model in a variant of \ape{}:

-It is noteworthy that \citet{cai-lam-2020-graph} additionally include absolute SPR (see \secref{trees}) in their model to exploit the hierarchical structure of the AMR (\underline{a}bstract \underline{m}eaning \underline{r}epresentation) graphs they evaluate on.
-It is unclear, which position model has more impact on performance.
+These vectors are injected into the model in a variant of \ape{} It is noteworthy that \citet{cai-lam-2020-graph} additionally include absolute SPR (see \secref{trees}) in their model to exploit the hierarchical structure of the abstract meaning representation (AMR) graphs they evaluate on.
+It is unclear which position model has more impact on performance.

 \citet{schmitt2021modeling} avoid computational overhead in their \name{Graformer} model by defining relative position encodings in a graph as the length of shortest paths instead of the sequence of edge labels (see \figref{graformer} for an example):